Sionkob/MrQiRealNPC/README.md

 </details>

 #### Event #8
-If you chose to unlock Mr. Qi as a romance option in the 10 hearts event, enter the [Oasis](https://stardewvalleywiki.com/Oasis) between 9AM and 4PM.
+If you chose to unlock Mr. Qi as a romance option in the 10 hearts event and having 2 hearts with him, enter the [Oasis](https://stardewvalleywiki.com/Oasis) between 9AM and 4PM.

 #### Event #9
+After seeing event #8, go to [Pelican Town](https://stardewvalleywiki.com/Pelican_Town) at any time.

+#### Event #10
 With Mr. Qi unlocked as a romance option, having 4 hearts with him, go to [Island South](https://stardewvalleywiki.com/Ginger_Island#Island_South) between 9AM and 5PM in a sunny day

 ## Schedules